jgordon615/McDecision/README.md

 It works like this:

-The ASP.Net MVC 4 application hosts a minecraft (java) process via a static variable in global.asax.cs.
+The ASP.Net MVC 4 application hosts a minecraft (java) process in global.asax.cs.
 This variable is shared with the rest of the application using HttpContext.Current.Application[""].

 ASP.Net MVC 4 application (with some WTFs of it's own) receives a request for /decision